Assessment of

 Student Specific

-- student’s family cultural background (e.g. values, beliefs,
+- Knowledge about the student’s family cultural background (e.g. values, beliefs,

-how different it is from U. S. majority culture.
+how different it is from U. S. majority culture and implications for culturally responsive pedagogy

-- influence of each student' s culture on assessment, learning and motivation
+- The influence of each student' s culture on performance in learning and motivation

 - other